lcavero/sesame-technical-test/README.md

 You can find an up-to-date Postman collection of the endpoints in the "docs" folder

+You can find the api documentation in https://localhost/api/doc.

 Created from [Symfony Docker](https://github.com/dunglas/symfony-docker) project as starting point.

 ![CI](https://github.com/lcavero/sesame-technical-test/workflows/CI/badge.svg)